-Design, lead, and deliver fun engineering workshops to schoolchildren - applications are open!
+Design, lead, and deliver fun engineering workshops to schoolchildren.
+APPLICATIONS OPEN IN SEPTEMBER.

 Remotely, and potentially in Southampton primary schools